markmeeus/MarcelloDB/docs/quickstart.md

 Then, we can get a collection from the collection-file.

-It needs a name, and an Object-To-ID mapping function which should return the unique ID for the given object.
+It needs a name and an Object-To-ID mapping function which should return the unique ID for the given object.

 ```cs
 //                        Store instances of  [Person][ID is a string] [map Person to ID]